 Rate earned on the investment account.
 Check your bank statement.
 Typical SA savings: prime minus 3–4% ≈ 6–7% (2026).
 If unknown, use 6.5%.

-RHA requirement: The landlord must invest the deposit in an interest-bearing account at a financial institution.
+RHA requirement: The landlord must invest the deposit in an interest-bearing account.
 The interest accrues to the tenant's benefit — the landlord may not benefit from the interest.
 If no interest was paid, the tenant can claim it via the Rental Housing Tribunal.

 ③ Deductions (if any)